CRS-Diff: Controllable Remote Sensing Image Generation with Diffusion Model: Method

-Initially, we employed a diffusion model-based approach for text-to-image generation.
+Initially, we employed the Stable Diffusion (SD) \cite{rombach2022high} for text-to-image generation.
 This process involves utilizing a frozen variational autoencoder (VAE) encoder and decoder.
 The purpose is to convert each image \(x \in \mathbb{R}^{C \times H \times W}\) into its corresponding latent space variable \(z\), thus circumventing the direct learning of the original image's conditional data distribution given the text conditions \(p(x|\tau)\), and instead focuses on learning the feature distribution of the mapped image feature vector \(p(z|\tau)\).
-Text description corresponding to an image is encoded by a CLIP model\cite{radford2021learning}, which subsequently guides the image generation during the denoising process via a cross-attention mechanism\cite{vaswani2017attention}.
-Additionally, a Classifier-free Guidance (CFG) mechanism\cite{ho2022classifier} is introduced:
+Text description corresponding to an image is encoded by a CLIP model~\cite{radford2021learning}, which subsequently guides the image generation during the denoising process via a cross-attention mechanism \cite{vaswani2017attention}.
+Thus, the training process of the diffusion model involves updating the latent space related to the U-Net.
+By predicting the noise added in the forward process and removing it in the reverse process, the model can learn the data distribution in the latent space.
+The training objective in this process is defined as follows: